-We envision a compassionate and inclusive nation that invests in its people, fosters true community, and creates new models for economic prosperity.
-USWC holds consultative status with the Economic and Social Council at UN Women, and partners with the Women's Intercultural Network, local and state-based nonprofits, and the US Women's Caucus at the UN.
+We envision a country that upholds human rights for all people.
+We understand the fundamental link between women's rights and community health.
+USWC holds consultative status with the Economic and Social Council at UN Women, and partners with the Women's Intercultural Network, state and local nonprofits, the US Women's Caucus at the UN, and the European and North American Caucus at the UN.

-26 years ago, based on the historic Fourth World Conference on Women, in Beijing, US Women Connect was born.
-In 1996, it became a federally recognized 501(c)(3) nonprofit.
+Taken in 1913, this photograph [right to left] shows suffrage and labor activist Flora Dodge "Fola" La Follette (1882-1970), social reformer and missionary Rose Livingston, and a young striker during a garment strike in New York City in 1913.
+Activists like these, along with countless women before and after them, shaped the women's movement as we know it today.
+Culminating in August of 1920, women won the right to vote in the United States.
+During the 'second wave' of feminism (1960s-1970s) women and women's allies focused on issues like workplace rights, reproductive rights, and legal inequities.
+In the 1980 -1990s, the movement focused on isssues like domestic violence, sexual harassment, and reproductive rights.
+29 years ago, based on the historic Fourth World Conference on Women, in Beijing, US Women Connect, Inc. was born, and became a federally recognized 501(c)(3) nonprofit.
 Its founder, Marilyn Fowler, believed a "trail of light" could be built, one woman at a time, and one American state at a time.
-She dedicated her life to listening to every corner of the country, including migrant farm workers, women from different cultures, and women of varying ages, ethnicities, and socio-economic backgrounds.
+She dedicated her life to listening to every corner of the country, including migrant farm workers, women from different cultures, and women of varying ages, ethnicities, and socio-economics backgrounds.
 Diversity was her hallmark.
-Along with other co-leaders, this diversity was organized and blended into one cohesive voice: for powerful change.
-Together, these ideas formed the US Women's Agenda, and were brought directly to policymakers, legislators, and the US Congress.
-Additionally, she accredited the organization with the United Nations for Women, spearheaded the US Women's Caucus at the United Nations, and founded the Women's Intercultural Network.
-This legacy of partnership -- including core guidance from Native American leaders -- is at the heart of US Women Connect initiatives.
+Along with co-leaders, this vision was organized, blended into a vehicle for change, and ultimately formed the US Women's Agenda; where it was brought directly to policymakers, legislators, and the US Congress.
+This legacy of partnership -- including core guidance from Native American leaders -- is at the heart of US Women Connect.
 We stand resolute in safety and empowerment -- not only for US women and girls, but for men, boys, and all people living in America.

-Your contribution will enable us to fund new monitoring technology in Restraining Order cases; partner with UN Women to form anti-violence coalitions, and enact Emily's Law.
-Emily's Law is dedicated to the life and legacy of Emily Mohler, her 2 yr old daughter Piper, and dear friend Cody Nevins, a Montana Native American artist.
-All three were murdered in a domestic violence case, despite several judge-ordered Restraining Orders. [photo --to left -- Emily Mohler: a talented Montana mother and professional artist. [website photo credits are designated as ET photography or Emily Mohler signature.]
+Your contribution will enable us to fund new monitoring technology in Restraining Order cases, partner with UN Women to form anti-violence coalitions, and collaborate with local nonprofits.
+Emily's Law is dedicated to the life and legacy of Emily Mohler, her 2 yr old daughter Piper, and Cody Nevins, a Montana Native American artist.
+All three were murdered in a domestic violence case, despite several judge-ordered Restraining Orders. [photo to left: Emily Mohler] *website photo credits designated as ET photography and/or Emily Mohler signature*

 Heal the frequency of fear.
-Contribute to a donor advised fund in anti-violence, housing, or food justice.
+Contribute to a donor advised fund to protect human and women's rights.

 Help us build local coalitions and network with national groups for policy and legislative change.